dxe/dxesf-docs/docs/index.md

 ### 3.3.
 Organizers

-To be eligible to vote, an Organizer must have been on the Movement-Power Index for 2 of the past 3 full months at the time of the vote.
+To be eligible to vote, an Organizer must have been on the Movement-Power Index for 2 of the past 3 full months or 8 of the past 12 full months at the time of the vote.

 ## 4. Officers